tobey0x/screen_recorder/README.md

 This repository contains the backend API for uploading and serving video files.
 The API provides two main endpoints:

+## Base URL

+The base URL for all API endpoints is `https://screen-recorder-j9t3.onrender.com`.

+## Endpoints

 ## 1. Upload Video